AI4Finance-Foundation/AI4Finance-Education/Interview/README.md

-**AI4Finance-Education** is our education channel to help students and professionals to understand how to use AI in the financial industry.
+**AI4Finance-Education** is our education channel to help students and professionals understand how to use AI in the financial industry.